Master of Public Administration (M.P.A.)Graduate Stories

 An advisory committee has been created to assist students in developing a curriculum that reflects their individual needs.
 The program phone number is (208) 282-2211, Stop 8073.

-For information about the MPA program, contact director Jeffrey Callen.
+The MPA program is directed by Dr. Daniel Hummel.
+For information about the MPA program, contact Daniel Hummel.

 Please visit the political science section of the Idaho State graduate catalog for more specific information on teachers, classes, and program requirements.